epfl-ada/ada-2024-project-deep5eekers/README.md

 In this section we have listed the main research questions we would like to address during this project.

-- What are the gender imbalances in acting and production roles?
-And how have these imbalances changed over time?
+- What gender imbalances exist in acting roles, and how do these differences vary over time, across genres, and between countries?

-- What are the stereotypical character types across gender?
-How are these characters portrayed?
-Have these stereotypes changed with time?
+- What stereotypical character types are associated with each gender?

-- In general, are there different adjectives, actions, and personas that are given to men versus women characters?
-Are the words used in either case seen as positive or negative?
-Can we assess the sentiment around different gendered roles?
+- In plotlines, are male and female characters typically assigned different actions and portrayals?
+Do the words used in each case convey positive or negative connotations?

-- Is genders' imbalanced representation in movies corrrelated with succesful or unsuccesful films?
+- Is unequal gender representation in films linked to a movie’s success or failure?

-- Does the gender of the director affect the representation of males or females in movies?
+- Does gender inequality exist in production roles as well?
+Does a director's gender influence the portrayal of male and female characters in films?

 In addition to these main questions, we may choose to explore other sub-questions.
 As we have gone through the dataset in our initial analysis, we have stumbled upon other interesting gender-related topics.
 For example, we may look into how movie ratings differ for movies with female leads versus male leads.